-Registration Type Application ID Guidelines Native Android client application An application ID is required.
-Register the application connection using the template created for the application.
-Workflow client 2.0.1 or earlier version - leave the application ID empty.
-2.1 or later version - use preexisting "HWC" template, or, if using your own template, make sure that "HWC" is set as the application ID in the template. iOS Sample container 2.1 version - use the template you have created.
+Registration Type Application ID Guidelines Workflow client 2.0.1 or earlier - leave the application ID empty.
+2.1 or later - use preexisting "HWC" template, or, if using your own template, make sure that "HWC" is set as the application ID in the template. iOS Sample container 2.1 or later - use the template you have created.
 The application ID used by the iOS sample container should match the application ID specified in registration.
+Native MBO application Previous to this current version - leave the application ID empty.
+If the current version - (recommended) use the automatically created application connection template for the application.
+Otherwise, ensure you register application connection with correct template by verifying that application id matches, and that the correct security configuration and domain are selected.
+Also, if using replication synchronization, set other template properties (such as synchronization-related properties in Connection category) as required.

-Online Data Proxy client Register application connection using the template created for the application.
+Registration Type Application ID Guidelines Online Data Proxy client Register application connection using the template created for the application.
 Existing templates can be found in the Applications > Application Connection Template tab.